RinMinase/anidb-be/README.md

     ```
     docker-compose up -d
+    docker exec -it anidb bash
     ```

+4. Inside the docker image, copy the env file and install the necessary dependencies

+    ```
+    cp .env.example .env
+    composer install
+    ```

-4. Fire up your browser and go to `localhost`.
+5. Fire up your browser and go to `localhost`.

     **Note:** If you are using `Docker Toolbox` instead of `Docker`, go to `192.168.99.100` instead.